marco-zambardi/quick-start/Glossary.md

 Multiple conditions may used to define a rule, and can be combined using logical operators such as AND or OR.

-See [Understanding segmentation](UnderstandingSegmentation) for more details.

 ### Consumer

 A target platform that is external to Contactplan, which uses the list of contacts associated with a plan, and may also carry out the plan itself.
 To deploy a consumer, it always needs to be associated with a plan, but plans can have zero, one or more consumers.
 Each consumer uses the list of contacts according to its assigned role.

-See [Understanding plans](UnderstandingPlans) for more details.

 ### Contact